sophie-kuehn/sotf-necromancy/README.md

 ## Sons of the Forest Necromancy

-This Linux Bash script will resurrect Kelvin and Virginia.
+This Linux Bash script will resurrect Kelvin and Virginia by altering the save game files.

 Make a backup before execution.
 Use on own risk.